alvenhar/uasyncfadingled/README.md

     from uasyncfadingled import LED

-    *# create a driver on a single GPIO pin, e.g. GPIO 4:* led = LED(4)
+    # create a driver on a single GPIO pin, e.g. GPIO 4:
+    led = LED(4)
-    *# or drive several LED at different GPIO pins simultaneously,e.g. at GPIO 4,5,6:* led = LED([4, 5, 6])
+    # or drive several LED at different GPIO pins simultaneously,e.g. at GPIO 4,5,6:
+    led = LED([4, 5, 6])

 *Commands:*
-All brightness settings operate on a scale adapted for the logarithmic nature of human brightness perception with values from 0 - 100%.
+All brightness settings operate on a scale adapted for the logarithmic nature of human brightness perception with values from 0-100%.
 This has the side-effect that very low values (<10%) might not provide enough current to the LED(s) to actually light them up.

-    *# self explanatory methods:*
+    # self explanatory methods:
     led.turn_on()
     led.turn_off()
     led.set_to(brightness_level)

-    *# convenience method for stepping the brightness up/down* led.change_brightness(percent_step)
+    # convenience method for stepping the brightness up/down
+    led.change_brightness(percent_step)

-    *# the fading methods*
+    # the fading methods
     led.fade_to(target_brightness, [optional args])
     led.start_wave(brightness_range, wave_length)
     led.start_heartbeat(brightness_range, pulse)
     led.start_sequence(sequence, [optional args])
     led.abort_fading()

-You can construct many different fading sequences with the method start_sequence.
-Usage is in the docstring, and you can see in the code that start_wave and start_heartbeat actually use this generalized method as well, so they can serve as examples.
+You can construct many different fading sequences with the method `start_sequence`.
+Usage is in the docstring, and you can see in the code that `start_wave` and `start_heartbeat` actually use this generalized method as well, so they can serve as examples.

 *What's asynchronous about this?*